Heddal Stave Church

 Heddal Stave Church information

 From Notodden, bus 301 goes right by; otherwise take any bus heading for Seljord or Bondal.
-You could also walk from town in half an hour, 'admiring' the views of the busy road and slowly rusting factories on the way.
+You could also walk from town in half an hour, along the busy road and past slowly rusting factories on the way.
 Note that the church is sometimes closed for weddings.